 We’ve found it useful while learning the block editor to have a list of available blocks handy.
 Here are the basic blocks that come with WordPress.

-If you’re one of our clients you’ll find some extra blocks available to you via the Ultimate Addons for Gutenberg menu.
+On some of our client site we use the extra blocks available in the Ultimate Addons for Gutenberg plugin.
 These extra blocks are listed here.

 Of course, for online shops, WooCommerce is increasingly using the Block Editor.
 Here’s a useful guide to all the WooCommerce Blocks, what they do and how to use them.